savagethememer/savagethememer/README.md

 - 👋 Hi, I’m @savagethememer, also known as big idiot.
 - 👀 I’m interested in python (discord.py) and minecraft
-- 🌱 I’m currently learning discord.py
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: nope you can't